-Sales → New Invoice.
+Sales → New order.
 This will open a

-Invoice.
-Add the customer it is for, and the issue and due dates.
+order.
+Add the customer it is for, and the invoice and due dates.
 Click

 customer.
-On the right of the Invoice details select the delivery/collection date and click
+On the right of the Order details select the delivery/collection date and click

-Now you are ready to add your Invoice Items, scroll down to Invoice Items and add the items to the order.
+Now you are ready to add your order items, scroll down to items and add the items to the order.
 If a

 product you expect to see is not there, it either needs to be created or it has been marked as obsolete.
 After